 For ensembles or classes that do not include mouth-blown instruments, normal social distancing and resource use will suffice.

-For woodwind and brass ensembles, including class work, distancing should continue to be observed (as with singing, this is the Music Service’s recommendation for class work and not DfE guidance).
+For woodwind and brass ensembles, including class work, distancing should continue to be observed.
 For most instruments, 2m in all directions is recommended.
 Wind and brass instruments should not be shared between pupils and should be thoroughly cleaned before and after use.

 Conductors, leaders or tutors should stand at least 3m beyond the front row of wind or brass and may wish to consider a plexiglass screen or similar.
 For strings and orchestras, 2m will suffice.

 School choirs can take place in a well-ventilated room but 2m distancing should be respected.
 Note that the area of the room is critical here: a higher ceiling does not mean singers are safe to stand closer together.
 A practical approach is to limit rehearsal time to a maximum of 40 minutes and then ventilate the empty room for at least 15 minutes.

 Singing within classes does not require pupils to observe social distancing, however for school choir rehearsals where pupils attend from multiple classes, all participants should observe distancing of at least 2m.